-Corsets are a type of spinal brace commonly used to treat low back pain.
-Low back pain can be caused by a number of things and Corset braces are often prescribed to treat low back pain associated with:
+Elastic back supports are a type of spinal brace commonly used to treat low back pain.
+Lower back pain can be caused by a number of things and elastic back braces are often prescribed to treat low back pain associated with:

 - degenerative disc disease

 - trauma, fracture, or injury

 Pulley systems are used for your more severe cases where we would like to have more support applied to the lower back than what elastic braces can give.

 Hyperextension braces are commonly used to treat spinal compression fractures and help your back recover after spine surgery.
 Hyperextension braces are used to treat fractures and back pain that occur where the thoracic spine meets the lumbar spine.
 It is designed to limit movement in these two regions of the spine because it features three pads that help stabilise the spine.